In addition to your Greater Manchester Pension Fund (GMPF) pension you may also qualify for a State Pension.

 State Pension increase

-If you are receiving your State Pension this will increase by 8.5 per cent in April 2024.
+If you are receiving your State Pension this increased by 8.5 per cent in April 2024.

 The increase for State Pension is based on the ‘triple lock’ safeguard.
 This means State Pension increases either with inflation (like your GMPF pension), with the average increase in wages, or by 2.5 per cent, depending on which is higher.